ashtynllsn25/CS310/README.md

 This program takes a user-input word and removes all vowels using a custom function.
 It checks for valid input (letters only) and outputs the word without vowels.

+## CS310 - Ch10Exercise21

+A simple C++ program demonstrating a BankAccount class with deposit, withdraw, interest, and display functions.
+Uses an array to handle multiple accounts and auto-assigns account numbers.

 ## Files

 - `Ch03Exercise07.cpp` : The C++ source code for calculating monthly interest.